Skip to content

 Access Controls and Least Privilege

 Your WISP must document how user accounts are managed — including how quickly accounts are disabled when an employee leaves, the principle of least privilege (employees access only data necessary for their role), and how administrative privileges are restricted.
-This section should also address password policy: minimum length, complexity requirements, and the use of a password manager.
-Our guide on creating strong passwords provides policy language you can adapt directly.
+This section should also address password policy: minimum 12-character length, complexity requirements, prohibition of password reuse, and mandatory use of a password manager.

 Multi-Factor Authentication

-Name every system where MFA is enforced.
-At minimum: IRS e-Services, all tax preparation software accounts, cloud storage services, remote desktop or VPN access, and any client-facing portals.
+Name every system where MFA is enforced: IRS e-Services, all tax preparation software accounts, cloud storage services, remote desktop or VPN access, and any client-facing portals.
 If any system does not support MFA, document that as an identified risk and describe compensating controls in place until the gap is remediated.

 The FTC has increased enforcement of the Safeguards Rule significantly since its 2023 updates.
 While most publicized cases involve larger financial institutions, the FTC has explicitly stated that tax preparation businesses of all sizes are covered — and state attorneys general have been equally active in pursuing smaller firms under state data protection laws.

-- FTC civil penalties: Up to $100,000 per violation under Section 5 of the FTC Act, with each day of non-compliance potentially constituting a separate violation
+The non-compliance exposure for a tax practice operates on multiple tracks simultaneously.
+At the federal level, FTC civil penalties run up to $100,000 per violation under Section 5 of the FTC Act, with each day of non-compliance potentially constituting a separate violation.

-- IRS ERO sanctions: The IRS can suspend or revoke your Electronic Filing Identification Number (EFIN) if you fail to maintain adequate data security — effectively shutting down your e-filing capability during tax season
+At the IRS level, the agency can suspend or revoke your Electronic Filing Identification Number (EFIN) if you fail to maintain adequate data security, effectively shutting down your e-filing capability during tax season.
+EFIN suspension is an existential threat to a tax practice — it is not a fine, it is a complete loss of the ability to file returns electronically for clients.

 Beyond the Template: Making Your WISP a Working Security Program